ammarm08/technical-posts/posts/sicp-notes.md

 Hiding in the footnotes:

 > When we discuss the implementation of procedures on register machines, we will see that any iterative process can be realized "in hardware"
-> as a machine taht has a fixed set of registers and no auxiliary memory.
+> as a machine that has a fixed set of registers and no auxiliary memory.
 In contrast, realizing a recursive process requires a machine that
 > uses an auxiliary data structure known as a *stack*.

 When you've written enough Javascript and read enough trendy Functional Programming Lite blog posts, you run into the term "TCO" -- tail-call optimization.